 A small catheter placed in the abdomen (the peritoneum) is used to instill and drain sterile dialysis fluid (dialysate).
 Approximately two liters of sterile dialysis fluid is used to fill the abdominal cavity.
 The solution dwells for several hours to absorb toxins and excess fluid.
 The fluid is then drained and discarded, and replaced with new dialysis fluid.

 - Daily dialysis is more like your normal kidney function

-- Allows for more independence and flexibility because you control your treatment times
+- It allows for more independence and flexibility because you control your treatment times

-- Is easier for those who travel or work
+- It is easier for those who travel or work

-- Usually only one clinic visit a month instead of 3 times weekly with in-center hemodialysis
+- It requires usually only one clinic visit a month instead of 3 times weekly with in-center hemodialysis

 Peritoneal dialysis requires a commitment to taking charge of your own health.
 You will have to learn the proper procedure to set up your peritoneal dialysis fluid exchanges.